 January 10 – 17, 2014 (Friday to Friday)

-This retreat is full with a long wait list.
+This retreat is full with a short wait list.
 To be added to the list, submit a registration and deposit.

 All scholarship funds have been awarded.

 This retreat is specifically designed for professionals involved in mindfulness-based modalities.
 Educators, clinicians and researchers engaged, teaching or training in mindfulness-based approaches are welcome to attend.